laurence-trippen/CentralShareDB/README.md

 # CentralShareDB
-A centralized windows share drive letter database system.
+CentralShareDB is a program with which drive letters of Windows shares are centrally stored in computer networks.

 [Download Latest Binary](https://github.com/laurence-trippen/CentralShareDB/releases/latest)

-CentralShareDB is a program with which drive letters of Windows shares are centrally stored in computer networks.

 ## The program is particularly suitable for